levkk/rwf/docs/docs/index.md

 # Getting started

-Rust Web Framework (Rwf for short) is a set of libraries and tools to build web applications using the Rust programming language.
-It aims to be comprehensive by providing all features for you to build modern, fast, and secure web apps out of the box.
+Rust Web Framework (Rwf for short) is a framework for building web applications using the Rust programming language.
+It aims to be comprehensive by providing all necessary features for building modern, fast, and secure web apps.

-Rwf has very few dependencies and is easy to install and use within new or existing Rust applications.
+Rwf has very few dependencies and is easy use with new or existing Rust applications.

 ## Install Rust